OceanDynamicsUConn/GroupManual/README.md

 This is an evolving draft of the Ocean Dynamics Research Group manual.
 It establishes high standards for the group culture and defines roles and expectations for each group member.
-Our goal is to create a safe and product space for everyone in the group (including guests and visitors).
+The ultimate goal of this manual is to create a safe and productive space for everyone in the group (including guests and visitors).

 The manual is summarized in four tenets: